 All candidates must meet the Ontario criteria of eligibility.

-There are academic half day workshops every year in ultrasound, and opportunity and support to learn US on our own, with machines available during our summer half days.
+There are academic half day workshops every year in ultrasound, and we have recently incorporated ultrasound teaching and practice into the summer anatomy half days.
 Multiple staff use ultrasound in clinic for MSK procedures and botulinum toxin injections.
 You can also seek out opportunities for electives.

 There is no one type of applicant that we are looking for.
 We are interested in having residents that are genuinely interested in physiatry who have a positive attitude, and are hardworking, accepting of feedback and keen to learn.
 They should also be easy to get along with and work well with others.